0xmmo/codemancer/README.md

 ### Writing to a different file

-Useful for generating a new file with similar functionality, generating readmes, or interface definitions (e.g. rpc).
+Useful for generating a new file with similar functionality, readmes, or interface definitions (e.g. rpc).

 ```bash
 codemancer -i input_file_path -o output_file_path -p "extract inlined types into interfaces in a separate file"